jahidkhan12xx/jahidkhan12xx/README.md

 #### Top  main Features of This Project:
 - Used Sanity for an easy and organized backend and Database.
 So that it can update data when it needs to easily
 - Used Clerk for authentication
-- I am till working on it
+- I am still working on it
 </div>